Together-Java/ModernJava/src/abbreviations.md

 # Abbreviations

+In the 1940s Franklin Delano Rosevelt (FDR) founded the AAA, CCC, FDIC, NRA, and many more "[Alphabet Agencies](https://en.wikipedia.org/wiki/Alphabet_agencies)."

+People called them the alphabet agencies because there were so many and their

-In the 1940s Franklin Delano Rosevelt (FDR) founded "[The Alphabet Agencies](https://en.wikipedia.org/wiki/Alphabet_agencies)" as part of an effort to lift the United States out of the [Great Depression](https://en.wikipedia.org/wiki/Great_Depression).
+ as part of an effort to lift the United States out of the [Great Depression](https://en.wikipedia.org/wiki/Great_Depression).

 NASA is an acronym